 We are committed to providing you with the best water quality available.
-However, some contaminants that were tested last year did not meet all applicable health standards regulated by the state and federal government.
+Last year, we are proud to report that your tap water met all EPA and state drinking water health standards.

 MassDEP requires 14 total coliform samples a month, or 168 samples per year.
-170 samples were collected in 2020.
-Total coliforms were detected in 1 of these samples.
-E. coli was not detected in any of these samples.
+In these samples, there were no total coliforms detected in 2022.